Who am I?

 I live with Type 1 Diabetes (T1D).
 It’s a very complicated autoimmune system disorder that likes to cause a ruckus in how I metabolize glucose, which means it makes exercise necessary and also very challenging.

-I also enjoy writing, as evidenced by this here blog.
-Aside from gabbing about any of the above mentioned topics, I will also post recipes I like/have adapted, as I tend to eat a low-FODMAP diet (I also live with IBS-D) and a low glycemic diet (nicer on my blood sugar control).
+I also enjoy writing, and will occasionally write about recipes I like.
+I tend to eat a low-FODMAP diet (I also live with IBS-D) and a low glycemic diet (nicer on my blood sugar control).
 I am passionate about accurate information and love debunking health myths and pseudoscience.
 I believe that the best work-life balance comes from working hard and playing hard.
 The more often you deposit into your bank of life, the more interest you accrue, the better your payback.
 There is no more room in the world for mediocrity.
 Carve your own path.